15 mistakes to avoid in email signatures

 14. Too much content

 Too much content can ruin the formatting and is a standard email signature mistake.
-If you have more than 72 characters on one line of your signature, it will likely be wrapped onto the following line, especially on mobile devices.
+If you have more than 72 characters on one line of your signature, it’ll likely be wrapped onto the following line, especially on mobile devices.

 Format your signatures to be evenly spaced on multiple lines as best practice.